Kyle-Pantig/passwordvault/session-configuration.md

 # Session Configuration - 1 Hour Timeout

 ## Overview
-This document explains how to configure your password vault to have 1-hour session timeouts.
+This document explains how to configure your digivault to have 1-hour session timeouts.

 ## Supabase Configuration Required